-Programme grant applications will be reviewed by members of Muscular Dystrophy UK staff to ensure eligibility and that the proposal fits the remit of the call.
-Applications will then be sent to at least 5 reviewers who will be selected from the international research community, based on their relevant research experience and ability to comment on the proposal.
+Grant applications will be reviewed by members of Muscular Dystrophy UK staff to ensure eligibility, and that the proposal fits the remit of the call.
+Applications will then be sent to at least 3 reviewers who will be selected from the international research community, based on their relevant research experience and ability to comment on the proposal.
 Applicants will be given the opportunity to respond to reviews.

-The application will be considered by a panel of experts in the field of neuromuscular research and people with lived experience of muscle wasting and weakening conditions selected from our Medical Research Committee and our Lay Research Panel respectively.
-Additional experts may be co-opted onto the review committee as required.
-The panel will score applications and only applications that meet the minimum quality threshold will be considered for funding.
-The panel will make a recommendation to the Board of Trustees and applicants will receive a decision letter in late March 2025.
+The application will be considered by our Medical Research Committee and our Lay Research Panel.
+The panels will score applications and only applications that meet the minimum quality threshold will be considered for funding.
+The Medical Research Committee will make a recommendation to the Board of Trustees and applicants will receive a decision letter in late July 2025.